SalesforceFoundation/EDA/documentation/automation.md

 -   **`regression_org`**
 simulates an org with the last production version of EDA upgraded with the latest Beta releases of EDA and its dependencies.
 Use this when you want a fully configured regression testing environment.

--   **`net_new_org`** simulates the creation of a new EDA org for a new customer with the latest betas of EDA  and dependencies.
-Use this when you want to test in an environment that matches a new installation.
+-   **`net_new_org`** Simulates the creation of a new EDA org for a new customer, installing the latest beta of EDA and dependencies.
+Use this when you want a fully configured regression environment that matches a new installation.

--   **`upgraded_org`** simulates a push upgrade of EDA  and dependencies to existing customer orgs.
-This means all push-upgradable components have been updated, but only the unpackaged metadata from the previous version will exist in the org.
-Use this when you want to see what steps are required for existing customers to use new functionality.
+-   **`upgraded_org`** Simulates a push upgrade of EDA and dependencies to existing customer orgs, from the latest production release to the current beta.
+This means all push-upgradable components have been updated, but only the unpackaged metadata from the previous version will exist in the org (and not the unpackaged metadata from the current beta.)
+Use this when you want to see which manual configuration steps are required in order for existing customers to use new functionality.

 ### Tasks